No products in the cart.

 How Do I Give My Cat CBD?

 If you’re using a CBD oil tincture (See the picture below) you have a couple of options.
-You can put the CBD oil directly into your cat’s food bowl and mix it with their food.
+You can put CBD oil directly into your cat’s food bowl and mix it with their food.
+You may even consider mixing it in with salmon oil or another type of fish oil.
+The CBD oil will homogenize, and your cat will benefit from the omega acids in the fish oil.

-Sublingual (under the tongue, common with how we humans take CBD oil) application isn’t highly recommended because let’s face it, is your cat going to enjoy that?
+We don’t recommend sublingual (under the tongue, common with how we humans take CBD oil) application because let’s face it, is your cat going to enjoy that?

 Can My Cat Take Too Much CBD?